An airport terminal with empty seats and a glimpse of an airplane that just took off through the glass windows.

 Do I need any authorization to fly within the U.S.?

-No, you do not need specific authorization or travel documents beyond the standard identification requirements.
-This applies to flights between states, including those to and from various U.S. territories and insular areas, like Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, and the Northern Mariana Islands.
-However, states may have different driver’s licenses and identification card issuance processes, and some states may offer enhanced or REAL ID-compliant cards.
+No, you do not need specific authorization or travel documents beyond the standard identification requirements for flights within the U.S. This applies to flights between states and to most U.S. territories, including Puerto Rico, the U.S. Virgin Islands, Guam, and the Northern Mariana Islands.

 A man wearing eyeglasses smiling as he looks out the window of an airplane.